Josuelee/SuperHeroes/README.md

 When you add a superhero to your favorites list, it will be removed from the general list , and also, if you remove a superhero from your favorites list, it will be added to the general list

 npm install to add node modules
-...npm start to start this proyect
+... npm start to start this proyect

 - React JS
 - React Window